suculent/thinx-device-api/README.md

 ## GitHub Webhook support

-You can direct your GitHub web-hooks to <https://thinx.cloud:9001/> after adding a valid deploy key from GitHub to THiNX.
+You can direct your GitHub web-hooks to <https://rtm.thinx.cloud/api/githook> after adding a valid deploy key from GitHub to THiNX.

+When adding Source, you can enter GitHub Secret to make sure incoming webhooks will be signed and validated.

 ## Endpoints